ccavanaugh/jgnash/README.md

 must be run and installed into your local maven repository.
 See the jgnash-help README for details.

-Install that Ant and Maven build systems and then try:
+Install the Ant and Maven build systems and then try:

 ```mvn package``` to create the distribution zip file